make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ### `icon_priority`

 *Optional.
 Default 10.
-Lower numbers mean higher priorities.*
+Lower numbers mean higher priorities.
+Deprecated, icons should be defined using icons.json and translation_key since HA 2024.2*

 When a number of rules on different attributes define `icon` changes, you may need to control which have priority over the others.
 For example,